-Each Osiris unit is served by a GSM modem which allows Officers from Health Protection to dial them up at any time and download the previous 24 hours results using Turnkey's Air Q 32 Software.
+Each Osiris unit is served by a GSM modem which allows Officers from Environmental Health to dial them up and download the previous 24 hours results using Turnkey's Air Q 32 Software.
 The data from the sites is emailed daily to the Jersey Meteorological Department and for use on their website ie www.jerseymet.gov.je.
 This enables public access to the data albeit 24 hours old.